yas369/HarmonyAI/firebase-config/README.md

 ## Service Account (Backend)

+You can provide your Firebase Admin SDK credentials in either of the following ways:

-Set the `FIREBASE_CREDENTIALS` environment variable to the JSON representation of your Firebase service account to enable authenticated uploads from the backend.
+1. Set the `FIREBASE_CREDENTIALS` environment variable to the JSON representation of your service account.
+2. Drop the JSON file into this directory as `serviceAccountKey.json`.
+The backend now detects this file automatically (or you can point to a different location via the `FIREBASE_CREDENTIALS_FILE` environment variable).

+When using a local file, ensure the JSON object matches the structure provided in `serviceAccountKey.json` and that sensitive keys are stored securely when committing changes.